 Training system: Guyot

-BOTTLE REFINING: POGGIO DI CARO is refined only in bottle for about 3 months before realising.
+BOTTLE REFINEMENT: POGGIO DI CARO is refined only in bottle for about 3 months before realising.

 POGGIO DI CARO is a faithful representation of the sandy soil of the Roero area.
 Crispy, fruity, and very enjoyable, it represents the younger side of the UNESCO area site of south Piemonte.